Can Tens Machine Make Pain Worse

 Conclusion

 By following expert advice on electrode placement, intensity settings, and treatment duration, users can maximize the benefits of TENS while minimizing the risk of adverse effects.
 Remember, TENS is most effective when used as part of a comprehensive pain management plan that includes other therapies such as exercise, physical therapy, and medication.
-If you're considering using a TENS unit, consult with a healthcare professional to determine if it's the right choice for you and to receive personalized guidance on its proper use.
+That said, if you're considering using a TENS unit, consult with a healthcare professional to determine if it's the right choice for you and to receive personalized guidance on its proper use.
 Don't let pain control your life—explore the potential of TENS, but do so with knowledge and caution.
-Share your experiences or ask questions in the comments below to help others navigate their pain management journey!
+Share your experiences or ask questions in the comments below to help others manage their pain management journey!